danny-molnar/TO-DO_app/README.md

-# my_python_app
+# TO-DO app
-This is a repo for a new Python application

 A basic Flask API app, modeling a TODO application.
+As part of Cloudreach AWS TA, this app is a work-in-progress and will be getting continuous updates as the program goes on.

 ## 16.11.2021.
 Adding this feature tracker to README.md